pymor/pymor/docs/source/technical_overview.rst

 difference lies in the different types of operators, the |Model|
 contains.

-This observation is particularly apparent in the case of the classical reduced basis method: the operators and functionals of a given discrete problem are projected onto the reduced basis space whereas the structure of the problem (i.e. the type of |Model| containing the operators) stays the same. pyMOR reflects this fact by offering with :meth:`~pymor.algorithms.projection.project` generic algorithms which can be used to RB-project any |Operator| available to pyMOR.
+In particular, in most projection-based MOR methods, only the operators and functionals of a given discrete problem are projected onto the reduced basis space, whereas the structure of the problem (i.e. the type of |Model| containing the operators) stays the same.
+The actual projection of an individual |Operator| is performed by the generic :meth:`~pymor.algorithms.projection.project` algorithm, which is able to perform a Petrov-Galerkin projection of any |Operator| available to pyMOR.
+The algorithm automatically exploits the structure of the given |Operator|
+(linearity, parameter separability, etc.) where possible to decouple the evaluation of the projected |Operator| from any high-dimensional spaces.

 In addition to the projection of the |Model|, reductors may also assemble efficient offline-online decomposed a posterior error estimates (available via the